CBC-B126B/b126b-website/docs/ad.md

 Step 3.
 Open the B126B.local forest

 Step 4.
-Open the OU based on the Level
+Open the OU (Organisation Unit) based on the Level

 ## Adding User Accounts